turbot/steampipe-plugin-aws/docs/tables/aws_sagemaker_domain.md

 # Table: aws_sagemaker_domain

-Amazon SageMaker Domain consists of an associated Amazon Elastic File System (Amazon EFS) volume; a list of authorized users; and a variety of security, application, policy, and Amazon Virtual Private Cloud (Amazon VPC) configurations.
+Amazon SageMaker domain consists of an associated Amazon Elastic File System (Amazon EFS) volume; a list of authorized users; and a variety of security, application, policy, and Amazon Virtual Private Cloud (Amazon VPC) configurations.

 ## Examples